karendolan/paella-opencast/README.md

 -----------------

 - To add a feature or fix a bug, create a branch off of **master**.
 When it is ready to be reviewed and tested, create a pull request from it to master.
 - Tags are used to indicate which version of Paella this project is using.
-When you update the Paella submodule, tag paella-matterhorn with `paella` + the Paella tag + `-` + `dce` + an incremented hudce paella-matterhorn version.
+When you update the Paella submodule, tag paella-matterhorn with `paella` + the Paella tag + `-` + an hudce paella-matterhorn release version. i.e. `paella4.1.8-1.0.0`.

 Grunt
 -----